 Pre-shredders for porexpan and polystyrene

-Pre-shredders are the first stage of the process when the expanded polystyrene arrives in large blocks, bulky pieces, or complete packages.
-These machines operate at low speed, allowing the material to be broken down and opened without generating fines or overloading the line.
+Pre-shredders are the first stage of the process when the polystyrene arrives in large blocks, bulky pieces or complete packages.
+These machines operate at low speed, allowing the material to be broken and opened without generating fines or saturating the line.

 Shredders for expanded polystyrene